 They should understand the industry, the culture, and have seen it all before.

-Unfortunately, while plenty of businesses call themselves “offshore development specialists,” some of them are far from it.
+Unfortunately, while plenty of businesses call themselves “offshore development specialists,” or others offer “offshore outsourcing“, some of them are far from it.
 Let’s take a look at how to verify an offshore partner early doors – checking they’re genuinely reliable and competent – before you’re in too deep.

 First thing: are you sure it’s offshoring?